 Figure 2.
-Figure showing the Temperature history in 2023 at Dibrugarh Airport (Source: Indian Meterology Department [30b]
+Temperature history in 2023 at Dibrugarh Airport (Source: Indian Meteorology Department [30b]).

-Relative humidity during rainy season is about 88%.
-The climatic condition of Dibrugarh City can be devided into 4 seasons viz. winter, pre-monsoon, monsoon and retreating monsoon [31].
-The humid subtropical climate of Dibrugarh city with extremely wet summers and relatively dry winter can be referred to as Cwa in Koppen climate classification [32].
-The City and the district as a whole situated on the alluvial flood plains of the mighty Brahmaputra river.
-Residential areas including the vegetation of residential gardens and road side vegetation of the City are interspersed by small forest pockets and tea garden vegetation with bamboo plantation besides a few vanishing wetlands.
-Peripheral regions of the city are dominated by human habitation, forest areas, tea gardens and some riverside low lands vegetations.
-Jokai Reserve Forest with an area of 800 hectors (approx.) is 10.2 Km. away in the South direction of Dibrugarh city.
+Relative humidity during the rainy season is about 88%.
+The climatie of Dibrugarh City can be divided into four seasons, namely winter, pre-monsoon, monsoon and retreating monsoon [31].
+The humid subtropical climate of Dibrugarh city with extremely wet summers and relatively dry winters, is classified as Cwa under the Koppen climate classification system [32].
+The city and district as a whole are situated on the alluvial flood plains of the Brahmaputra river.
+Residential areas, including vegetation inl gardens and along road sides, areinterspersed with small forest patches, tea garden vegetation, bamboo plantations, and a few vanishing wetlands.
+The peripheral regions of the city are dominated by human habitation, forested areas, tea gardens and some riverside low land vegetation.
+Jokai Reserve Forest covering approximately 800 hectares, is located 10.2 km to the south of Dibrugarh city.